pyca/cryptography/docs/hazmat/primitives/twofactor.rst

     .. method:: verify(totp, time)

-        :param bytes hotp: The one time password value to validate.
+        :param bytes totp: The one time password value to validate.
         :param int time: The time value to validate against.
         :raises cryptography.exceptions.InvalidToken: This is raised when the supplied TOTP does not match the expected TOTP.